GoogleCloudPlatform/community/tutorials/dataflow-debug-oom-conditions/index.md

 ## The Dataflow worker

-The term *worker* is refers to Compute Engine instances that act as processing nodes for Dataflow pipelines.
+The term *worker* refers to Compute Engine instances that act as processing nodes for Dataflow pipelines.

 These machines run the following: